jiansongyang/scrapy-auto-translation-middleware/README.md

 	    per_capita_gdp = scrapy.Field()
 	    time_zone = scrapy.Field()

 The meanings are pretty straight forward.
 Let's assume you want the name field to be translated into some other languages, say, French, Simplfied Chinese, Japanese, by sending translation requests to Google Translation service.
-Basically you have
+You obviously have an option to do this:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc3NTQ3Nzc2LC0xMTgyMzE1OTk5LC04OT
+eyJoaXN0b3J5IjpbLTQ0OTA1NDc5MiwtMTE4MjMxNTk5OSwtOD
-kwOTIzODgsMTAwNTkxOTM4MiwtMTQ2MzA2NzgyOSw3MDM1MzI3
+k5MDkyMzg4LDEwMDU5MTkzODIsLTE0NjMwNjc4MjksNzAzNTMy
-LC05ODc5MjE3MywtMjEwMzE1ODEzNywtODg1NDg5MjZdfQ==
+NywtOTg3OTIxNzMsLTIxMDMxNTgxMzcsLTg4NTQ4OTI2XX0=
 -->